iiasa/Condor_run_R/troubleshooting.md

 ## Jobs are idle and do not run, or only some do
 The cluster may be busy.
 To see who else has submitted jobs, issue [`condor_status -submitters`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_status.html).
 In addition, you may have a low priority so that jobs of others are given priority, pushing your jobs to the back of the queue.
 To see your priority issue [`condor_userprio`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_userprio.html).
 Large numbers mean low priority.
 Your cluster administrator can set your priority.

+## None of the above solves my problem
+Reboot your machine and try to submit again.
+If that does not help, try to invoke `Rscript` with the `--vanilla` option.

 ## Further information
 For further information, see the [why is the job not running?](https://htcondor.readthedocs.io/en/latest/users-manual/managing-a-job.html#why-is-the-job-not-running) section of the HTCondor manual.